bitnami/charts/bitnami/kube-prometheus/README.md

 > Note: ignore these instructions if you did not enabled the Thanos sidecar on Prometheus pods.

 The Thanos sidecar svc is transformed into a headless service by default so Thanos can discover every available sidecar.
-You can undo this change by setting the `prometheus.thanos.service.clusterIP` parameter to an emtpy string `""`.
+You can undo this change by setting the `prometheus.thanos.service.clusterIP` parameter to an empty string `""`.

 To upgrade from version 2.0.0, previously remove the Thanos sidecar svc to avoid issues with immutable fields: